 ASCAP, BMI, dramatist fees, copyright license fees, patent fees or any other fee or royalty attached to copyrighted or proprietary material are Show Management’s responsibility.
 Please ensure that the appropriate reporting and payment of fees cover all presentations associated with an event.
 The Facility is not responsible for any violation for infringement rights of any owner or presented material.

-Knives or any other articles that have a blade or is sharply pointed must be displayed in a manner to limit access to and provide a safe environment for adults and children.
-If a question or dispute arises as to the level of protection provided by the vendor is considered adequate, the facility manager will make the final decision as to whether or not the vendor will be permitted to continue vending operation.
+Exhibitors: Knives or any other articles that have a blade or are sharply pointed must be displayed in a manner to limit access to and provide a safe environment for adults and children.
+If a question or dispute arises as to the level of protection provided by the vendor is considered adequate, the facility manager will make the final decision as to whether the vendor will be permitted to continue vending operation.

 The Convention Center requires that all electrical work inside or attached to disconnect switches, panels, motor control centers, panel boards and other electrical equipment controlled by the Convention Center, be performed by Convention Center electrical staff or approved utility services contractors only.
 The OSCC provides no event electrical service.
 Contact your Facility Manager for a list of approved contractors.
 Please contact your electrical service contractor regarding the provision of and fees associated with 24-hour electrical service for event exhibit/trade show areas.